-These financial statements and the notes thereto present the Corporation's financial results of operations and financial position under International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as at January 1, 2023.
-These financial statements as at and for the year ended December 31, 2023, were authorized for issuance by the Board of Directors of the Corporation on February 22, 2024.
+These consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.
+These consolidated financial statements as at and for the year ended December 31, 2024, were authorized for issuance by the Board of Directors of the Corporation on February 20, 2025.

-The financial statements have been prepared under the historical cost method, except for the revaluation of certain financial assets and financial liabilities to fair value.
-The financial statements were prepared on a going concern basis, and are presented in Canadian dollars, which is the Corporation's functional currency.
+The consolidated financial statements have been prepared under the historical cost method, except for the revaluation of certain financial assets and financial liabilities to fair value.
+The consolidated financial statements were prepared on a going concern basis, and are presented in Canadian dollars, which is the Corporation's and its wholly owned subsidiary's functional currency.